utiasASRL/starloc/README.md

 STAR-loc: Dataset for STereo And Range-based localization
 =========================================================

-This reporitory contains all the data files of the STAR-localization dataset in csv format.
+This repository contains all the data files of the STAR-localization dataset in csv format.

-This reporitory is the recommended starting point for using the dataset.
+This repository is the recommended starting point for using the dataset.
 For background information on the data, including setup descriptions, calibration and postprocessing procedures, and links to the raw datafiles (in ROS bag format) please refer to our [report](https://drive.google.com/file/d/1QbwCDW5RjnWJaWT-bpR-nFcC4loe5t9n/view?usp=drive_link).

 ## How to use

-The dataset is provided in raw csv files and can thus be parsed from using your language of choice.
+The dataset is provided in raw csv files and can thus be parsed from your programming language of choice.
 For python, we recommend to take a look at the `reader.py` module provided in this repository (installation of `pandas` required).

 ## Frames

 ### Definitions
 We use the following conventions for frames.
 The world frame is the Vicon system's reference frame.
-The rig frame ($F_r$) is the frame on the sensor rig, that is tracked by the Vicon system.
+The rig frame ($F_r$) is the frame on the sensor rig, which is tracked by the Vicon system.
 See Figure 1 for how it is defined.
 The camera frame ($ F_c $) is centered in the left camera with z pointing in the viewing direction and y pointing down (see Figure 1, and note that the camera is mounted upside-down on the rig).
 Note that the dimensions of the camera frame are approximate -- they are refined in the calibration procedure (more details below).
 The IMU frame is inside the stereo camera and defined by its transform to the left camera frame, which is provided by the manufacturers.
 We also define the tag frames $F_{t_i}$, centered at the three different tag locations, and orientated as the rig frame.

 ![](doc/frames.png)
 <p style="text-align: center;"><em> Figure 1: Definition of frames and their (approximate) dimensions.
 Note that the camera frame dimensions are inaccuarate.
 The calibrated dimensions can be found in the calib.json files of each data directory. </em></p>